 Nearby, two ogres had found a corpse lying right on the border of their territories and were quarreling over how to divide it.
 Since they could not decide, they dragged the body to the Bodhisatta and asked him to divide it.
 He agreed, but told them he first needed to freshen up.
 So the ogres used their magical powers to bring him scented water, robes, perfumes, food, and betel, all of which had been prepared for the King of Kosala.
 Refreshed, the Bodhisatta then told them to fetch the usurper’s sword of state from his room.
 The Bodhisatta used it to part the corpse straight down the spine and gave one half to each ogre.
 The Bodhisatta then asked the ogres to transport him to the King of Kosala’s bedroom.

-Finding the King of Kosala asleep, the Bodhisatta smacked him in the stomach with the flat of his sword.
+Finding the king asleep, the Bodhisatta smacked him in the stomach with the flat of his sword.
 Struck with terror, he sat up and listened to the Bodhisatta explain how he managed to escape and get past all the guards into the room.
 Hearing the tale, the king realized he had made a mistake.
 He swore an oath of friendship and asked the Bodhisatta for forgiveness, which was granted.
 In the morning, the King of Kosala gathered all his men, praised the Bodhisatta, punished his chief advisor, and returned to his own kingdom.
 The Bodhisatta told those gathered around him that it was only because of perseverance that he had been able to save his kingdom with no lives lost, and people must have faith that doing good gives the best result.

 In the Lifetime of the Buddha